FluentValidation/FluentValidation/docs/_doc/aspnet/core.md

 });
 ```

-*Note* If you do set `RunDefaultMvcValidationAfterFluentValidationExecutes` to false then support for `IValidatableObject` will also be disabled.
+*Note* If you do set `RunDefaultMvcValidationAfterFluentValidationExecutes` to false, then support for `IValidatableObject` will also be disabled.

 ### Implicit vs Explicit Child Property Validation

-When validating complex object graphs, by default you must explicitly specify any child validators for complex properties by using `SetValidator` ([see the section on validating complex properties](/start.html#complex-properties))
+When validating complex object graphs, by default, you must explicitly specify any child validators for complex properties by using `SetValidator` ([see the section on validating complex properties](/start.html#complex-properties))

 When running an ASP.NET MVC application, you can also optionally enable implicit validation for child properties.
 When this is enabled, instead of having to specify child validators using `SetValidator`, MVC's validation infrastructure will recursively attempt to automatically find validators for each property.
 This can be done by setting `ImplicitlyValidateChildProperties` to true: